FredXu/resume/README.md

 - Developed and implemented work-flow engine as WCF web-services using C#
 - Converted Photoshop layouts to web pages using HTML, CSS, and JavaScript
 - Create documents and specifications for functional requirements
-- Perform website and systems maintenance and enhancements
+- Performed website and systems maintenance and enhancements
 - Interpreted and executed designs correctly as requested by company leadership

 ## Web Developer(Part-time) | Asia Media （ Oct 2008 ~ Apr 2009 ）